Processors of the DEC PDP-11

 In 1978 DEC launched the PDT-11 series of intelligent terminals, the best of which, the PDT-11/150, could be used as a PC.
 The real personal computers based on the PDP-11 architecture were the DEC PRO-325/350 (1982) and 380 (1985).
 In fact, they were workstations.
 However DEC for some reason only limitedly provided its well-known system software for them.
 This, together with DEC's general reluctance to develop the PDP-11 architecture, caused these theoretically perfectly competitive IBM PC units to rapidly disappear from the IT space.
 Interestingly, for these machines DEC offered a board with the Z80 processor to run CP/M. DEC did not offer IBM PC compatibility boards.
 By doing so, DEC was effectively putting the Pro systems on a par with 8-bit machines!
 And while by performance the Pro-325/350 was somewhat slower than the first IBM PC, the Pro-380 overtook the top Turbo PC XT.
 In terms of software class, DEC Pro significantly surpassed IBM PC XT.

 Best of all personalization of technologies of mini-computers turned out in the USSR, where produced the BK, DVK, UKNC, ...
-By the way the Electronica-85 was a quite accurate clone of the DEC PRO-350.
+By the way the Electronica-85 was a quite accurate clone of the DEC PRO-350 based on the F-11 clone.
 In addition, the CP1600 processor, akin to the PDP-11 architecture, was used in the Intellivision game consoles which were popular in the early 80's.

 Made in USSR 16-bit home computer (model of 1987) – it is almost PDP-11 compatible